moosthuizen42/NVP_Electronic_Controller/README.md

 ### 3. Actual current airway pressure

 The NVS specification calls for airway pressure to be set within a range of 5 to 25 cmH<sub>2</sub>O, and for a maximum over-pressure of 40 cmH<sub>2</sub>0.
 A pressure monitoring range of 0 cmH<sub>2</sub>0 to 40 cmH<sub>2</sub>0 is considered.
 A 9-LED array provides feedback in increments of 5 cmH<sub>2</sub>0.

+## Actuators

+Provision is made for control of actuators with the intent of being non-prescriptive in mechanical design.
+Three actuators are accomodated:

+1. Airway pressure control actuator
+2. FiO<sub>2</sub> actuator
+3. Flow control actuator

+Actuator outputs can be configured in one of two modes:

+- Positive/negative DC, intended for on-off solenoid actuation.
+- Stepper motor control, intended for control valve actuation.

 ## Power